pdcj35/Technical5E2/README.md

 - Project contain one feature for each test, information from previous tests could be used for the next one.

 Run the tests (Maven)
-1. Open PowerShell at the project root
+1. Open PowerShell and go to /karateAPI directory
 2. Run:

 ```powershell